Wae Rebo Traditional Village of Flores, What’s Interesting?

 About Wae Rebo Village

 Flores Island offers more than just natural beauty.
-Wae Rebo, a traditional village at an altitude of 1200 meters, represents the island’s heritage.
-With its 1200 inhabitants, this traditional village is surrounded by mountainous terrain and lush jungle.
+Wae Rebo is a traditional isolated village at an altitude of 1,100 meters above sea level, surrounded by mountainous terrain and lush jungle.

-Nestled in the district of Manggarai, East Nusa Tenggara, this village has received the Top Award of Excellence from UNESCO and UNESCO Asia Pacific Heritage Awards in 2012.
+Wae Rebo is located in the district of Manggarai, East Nusa Tenggara.
+This village received the Top Award of Excellence from UNESCO and the UNESCO Asia Pacific Heritage Awards in 2012.

 History of Wae Rebo Village